kgeographer/linking-linked-places/README.md

 Topotime
 ========

-A pragmatic JSON data format, D3 layout, and functions for representing and computing over complex temporal phenomena.
-It is under active development by Elijah Meeks (emeeks) and Karl Grossner (kgeographer), who welcome forks, comments and suggestions.
+A pragmatic JSON data format, D3 timeline layout, and functions for representing and computing over complex temporal phenomena.
+It is under active development by its instigators, Elijah Meeks [(emeeks)](https://github.com/emeeks) and Karl Grossner [(kgeographer)](https://github.com/kgeographer), who welcome forks, comments and suggestions.

 Topotime currently permits the representation of: